Deciding what type of marital agreement will work for you

 - Can you represent both parties in the drafting and signing of a prenup?

 These and many more questions are addressed in a book written by Joseph Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man or Woman Needs to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process involved in a divorce.
-No matter your situation, we encourage you to contact our office.
-We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation with staff at our office, if you feel that would be helpful.
+No matter your situation, we encourage you to contact our office staff.
+We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation with staff at our office, if you believe that would be helpful to you.

 Michigan prenuptial, postnuptial and antenuptial agreement lawyers